-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
-Gain knowledge in strategies involved in developing positive attitude, process of knowing oneself and managing effective interpersonal relationships. - CO2.
+Demonstrate knowledge in strategies involved in developing positive attitude, process of knowing oneself and managing effective interpersonal relationships. - CO2.
 Analyse problem solving strategies in Decision Making and SWOT analysis. - CO3.
 Communicate effectively with Engineering Community and Society by demonstrating presentation skills in professional arena.

-UNIT- I: POSITIVE ATTITUDE
+UNIT I - POSITIVE ATTITUDE

-Introduction, Features of attitudes, Formation of attitudes, Ways of changing attitude in a person, Attitude in a work place, Developing positive attitude, Obstacles in developing positive attitude, Measuring attitude.
+Introduction, Features of attitudes, Formation of attitudes, Ways of changing attitude in a person, Attitude in a work place, developing positive attitude, Obstacles in developing positive attitude, measuring attitude.

-UNIT- II: SELF DISCOVERY AND INTERPERSONAL RELATIONSHIPS (9 Periods)
+UNIT II - SELF DISCOVERY AND INTERPERSONAL RELATIONSHIPS (9 Periods)